 Tell Your Story

 Every sermon represents biblical and doctrinal truth, but it also says something about your life, so tell your story.
 Your testimony and experiences mean a great deal to your congregation.
 They know you more by hearing about your personal life, so let them in and they’ll trust you more and respond well when you have to apply the truth in highly convicting ways.
-And, humorous and painful stories create highly teachable moments in the congregation.
+And, humorous and painful stories create highly teachable moments with our fellow human beings.

 Live It Out